gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

         ...
     }

-Using the Screen API create an Intent for launching the Gini Vision Library with ``GiniVisionFileImport.createIntentForImportedFile()``.
+Using the Screen API, create an Intent for launching the Gini Vision Library with ``GiniVisionFileImport.createIntentForImportedFile()``.
 This method will throw an ``ImportedFileValidationException``, if the file is too large, has the wrong mime-type or has more than 10 pages (only for PDFs).

 .. code-block:: java